mnaoumov/obsidian-plugin-chronos/README.md

 ```
 ````

-The first character of each line in your `chronos` block determines the item type.
-Modifiers can be used to change the color or group membership of certain items.

 ## Dates

 - lazy dates OK

 ## Item types

+The first character of each line in your `chronos` block determines the item type.
+Certain can be modified with colors and group membership (see [Modifiers](#modifiers))

 ### Comments (`#`)